msmid/markdown2docbook/README.md

     Same as above but without defining root element.
 Warning, this function doesn't return well-formed document!

   * **read-file(xs:string $uri, xs:string $encoding)**
     Attempts to read a file on path defined by $uri.
 If file can be located and has correct enconding as supplied by second      argument, function returns content of the file as a string.
 Otherwise, it shows error message.
+You can use this to supply     input for convert() functions.

   * **get-html(xs:string $input)**
     This function simulates Markdown parsing into HTML.
 It creates same output as original parser by Mark Gruber written in      Perl.
 When talking about DocBook, you won't probably find usage for this function at all, but it can be used as a way how     to parse Markdown to HTML using XSLT 2.0.